jaszhix/npmatic/README.md

 # npmatic

 This is a front-end for NPM package management, developed with NodeJS and Electron.
-It is currently experimental and under active development.

 ## Features

   * List, and show details of globally installed modules.